jimm/www-ellisislandband-net/schedule.md

 <img class="myImg" src="images/ShebeenDE.jpg"
      alt="band gig poster" width="200" onclick="modal_image(this);"/>

+* **December 10th** &ndash; Ellis Island Acoustic (Tim and Jim) are at the *Stamford Yacht Club*, 97 Ocean Dr W, Stamford, CT from 5:30 - 8:30.
+We'll be playing a mix of Christmas songs and our usual repertoire.

+*The Shebeen of Black Rock*, 2652 Fairfield Ave, Bridgeport, CT.
+8:30 PM.

 * **December 17th** &ndash; *The Shebeen of Black Rock*, 2652 Fairfield Ave, Bridgeport, CT.
 8:30 PM.